Go to the main content Skift sprog til dansk

 When your article has been accepted for publication, you are guided through the conditions for approval of the agreement's OA conditions.
 The first step is to select your institution from the list to confirm your affiliation.
 Next, you will be presented with the option to publish OA without APC payment, and then you must select a Creative Commons license associated with your article.

-Read the author guide on the Cambridge University Press website.
+Read the "Author guide" on the Cambridge University Press website.